iArcanic/irsm-cw2/executive-report.md

 - From the Secure Configuration Policy, administer secure configuration for IT infrastructure components (endpoint devices, servers, networks)
 - Access controls, permission, and identity management should be implemented
 - Incident response capabilities should be set up, including security monitoring and logging

+### 4.1.3 Phase 3: Prioritise data protection

+- Enforce regulatory compliance, such as with the Data Protection Act 2018 [@govuk2018], GDPR [@eu2016], and so on
+- Activate data protection controls, such as classification, Data Loss Prevention (DLP) tools, and encryption measures
+- Establish data backup and recovery processes

+## 4.2 Change management

 # 5 Bibliography